CMPUT312-Final-Project/robot-arm/README.md

 Inverse Kinematics is used to calculate the joint angles given a position in 3D cartesian space.

+It also contains code for interfacing with the Lynxmotion 4DOF Robot Arm, as well as to connect to the render engine server.

+Main file: `control.py`
+    - Contains code for demos: interpolation, and real-time tracking.

 ## Forward Kinematics

 **Denavit-Hartenberg Parameters**